bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/the-block-1-983-702-problem.md

 Speaker 1: 00:38:29

 Yeah, it was not in there.
-So why

-Speaker 0: 00:38:32
+Speaker 0: 00:38:31

-do you even bring it up?
+So why do you even bring it up?

 Speaker 1: 00:38:33

-Because I was curious whether the great consensus cleanup
+Because I was curious whether the great consensus cleanup would clean this up.

-Speaker 0: 00:38:35

-would

-Speaker 1: 00:38:36

-clean this up.

 Speaker 0: 00:38:36